conacts/Neural-Network-Implementations/README.md

 # Neural Network Implementations
+I took a deep learning class in college and these were some of the hws.

+(This was written by OG ChatGPT)
 This repository contains separate implementations of neural network models using PyTorch.
 Each implementation focuses on a different topic or task.
 The following is a brief description of each tutorial:

 ## GAN with MNIST Dataset